abboudl/Hosted-Challenge-Dev/readme.md

 ```

-Alone, a deployment cannot by itself provide access and loadbalancing to challenge pods.
+Alone, a Deployment object cannot by itself provide access and loadbalancing services to challenge pods.
 To do this, we need a **Service** object.
 In this case, we use a **Service** of type **ClusterIP**.
 We expose port 9000 in the ClusterIP service and map this port to the pods' php ports (9000).
 In other words, connections to port 9000 on the servie are loadbalanced to challenge pods on port 9000.
 We use the same port for the service and the challenge pods for simplicity.

 ```
 apiVersion: v1